jscott10/frontend-nanodegree-mobile-portfolio/README.md

 ## Objective 1
 ###Achieve 90+ score on PageSpeed Insights (mobile and desktop) on index.html:

+	1. Changes to index.html
-	1 Move the inline Google Analytics function to the bottom of the page 2 Add async attribute to the permatters.js link
+	* Move the inline Google Analytics function to the bottom of the page
-	3. Add async attribute to the analytics.js link
+	* Add async attribute to the analytics.js link
-	4. Use inline javascript to reference the Google Font Make the css from style.css inline
+	* Use inline javascript to reference the Google Font
+	* Make the css from style.css inline
-	Specify "media='print'" for print.css link
+	* Specify "media='print'" for print.css link
+	* Create smartphone-style.css containing the smartphone media querie section of style.css, reference using media query from index.html
+	2. Images
-	Store local copies of the external images
+	* Store local copies of the external images
-	Resize the pizzeria.jpg image to 100px (per inline style) Optimize images (grunt-contrib-imagemin)
+	* Resize the pizzeria.jpg image to 100px (per inline style)
+	3. Optmizations
+	* Optimize images (grunt-contrib-imagemin)
-	Minify javascript (grunt-contrib-uglify)
+	* Minify javascript (grunt-contrib-uglify)
-	Minify css (grunt-contrib-cssmin)
+	* Minify css (grunt-contrib-cssmin)
-	Minify html (grunt-contrib-htmlmin)
+	* Minify html (grunt-contrib-htmlmin)

 Pagespeed: 93 mobile / 95 Desktop